 SAMHSA-HRSA Center for Integrated Health Solutions

-The CIHS website maintained by the National Council for Behavioral Health with oversight from SAMHSA and HRSA offers a complete array of research studies, white papers, models, and toolkits on every aspect of integration — financing, clinical practice, operations and administration, workforce, and wellness.
+The CIHS website maintained by the National Council for Mental Wellbeing with oversight from SAMHSA and HRSA offers a complete array of research studies, white papers, models, and toolkits on every aspect of integration — financing, clinical practice, operations and administration, workforce, and wellness.

 National Council Magazine